Jonathan Mensah: Evian

 On 8 July 2011, Jonathan moved to newly promoted Ligue 1 side Evian, signing a four-year contract with the French club for an undisclosed fee.
 He made his club debut on 21 September, going the full ninety minutes in a 2–0 defeat away to Marseille.
 However, Jonathan did not play again on the season, as he aggravated a thigh injury while on international duty and remained on the sidelines until August 2012.

-Jonathan began the 2012–13 season in strong fashion, appearing six times for Les Croix de Savoyes through their first eleven matches.
-From that point forward, however, he struggled with both fitness and form, missing time through injury and international duty before returning to Evian in February.
-Following his return, Jonathan was relegated to the reserve side, with whom he played six games in the Championnat de France Amateur 2.
-He appeared twelve times at Evian on the season, six games with the senior team and six with the reserves.
+Jonathan began the 2012–13 season well, featuring six times in Evian's first 11 matches.
+However, his form and fitness declined, with injuries and international duty keeping him out of the team.
+Upon his return in February, he was demoted to the reserve side, playing six matches in the Championnat de France Amateur 2.
+He appeared 12 times overall, playing six games each for the first team and the reserves.

 Jonathan returned to the first team in 2013, featuring in Evian's opening game of the 2013–14 Ligue 1 campaign and playing the full ninety minutes in a 1–1 draw with Sochaux on 10 August 2013.
 He scored his first goal for the club on 14 December, a 73rd-minute strike as Evian drew 1–1 with Stade de Reims, then four days later made his Coupe de la Ligue debut by appearing in a round of 16 tie against Bastia.
 Jonathan did miss time through injury and suspension: he was out for five weeks at the start of the season after suffering a thigh injury, and picked up a three-match ban after getting sent off 40 minutes into a defeat against Lyon in January.
 He returned to the team for the final seven matches of the season, helping Evian avoid relegation by four points.
 Jonathan appeared 27 times on the campaign, scoring once.